Skip to main content

 How Does Alcohol Directly Affect the Pituitary Gland?

-The is the master regulator of the endocrine system.
+The pituitary gland is the master regulator of the endocrine system.
 It receives signals from the hypothalamus and, in response, releases a host of critical hormones that travel throughout the body.
 Growth hormone-releasing peptides, such as Sermorelin and the combination of Ipamorelin with CJC-1295, are designed to work directly on this gland.
 Their entire mechanism of action is to stimulate the somatotroph cells in the pituitary to produce and release a pulse of growth hormone.

 Alcohol consumption introduces a direct antagonist to this process.
 Research consistently shows that ethanol suppresses the pituitary’s ability to secrete hormones, including growth hormone and luteinizing hormone (LH).
 When you introduce alcohol into your system, you are effectively dampening the sensitivity and functional capacity of the target gland your peptide therapy is trying to activate.